 - Injections: Pain-relieving injections can relieve back pain and give the physician important information about your problem, as well as provide a bridge therapy.

-Conservative treatments should always be considered first when treating spondylolysis.
+The back and neck pain specialists at Swift Institute in Reno, Sparks, and Carson City focus on conservative treatments first.
+Non-surgical treatments should always be considered first when treating spondylolysis.
 Nonsurgical treatment methods include resting and refraining from usual activities, taking anti-inflammatory medication, and incorporating a stretching and strengthening program.
 While ligaments and muscles can help hold the vertebrae in place, over time, surgery may be necessary to install surgical instrumentation or bone grafts that lock the vertebra in place so that it does not slide out of position and damage the spinal nerves.
-Surgery may involve a fusion and/or screws and rods.
+Spine surgery may involve a fusion and/or screws and rods.

 How do I know if I am at risk for spondylolysis?